IluvatarTheReal/POTMLogParser/Readme.md

 **-p**
 Print output to the console as well as generating an output file.
 Mutually exclusive with -nf.

+**-local**
+Specify that the parser is being used on a local server installation and not on the main server's log vault.

 ## III.
 Crawling Search
 Crawling search is an experimental functionality that allows this utility to compile a list of all player accounts, cd-keys, ips, and characters associated with a given player, identified by any one of the aforementioned pieces of information.
 It does this by repeatedly iterating over the logs, pulling all player data from